Carpk/ShawnKlein/_posts/2016-06-19-the-osi-model.md

   </tr>
 </table>

-  This is an simplified version of a routing table, if the router recieves traffic destined to `198.0.0.78`, it checks the table, which states to send that traffic out on port 6.
+  This is an over simplified version of a routing table, if the router recieves traffic destined to `198.0.0.78`, it checks the table, which states to send that traffic out on port 6.
 The reciever on that end continues the same process until it narrows down to the node.
   </li>
   <li>Now that we can get information from one node to another, the next set of layers are more concerned with that actual moving of our data.
 Transport layer provides reliable, and multiplexing ports.